umaraslam-cs/chatbot-demo/README.md

 - Keep your API key secure and don't share it publicly
 - The chatbot uses GPT-4 model for generating responses
 - The system is configured to provide car showroom-specific information

+## Customization

+The chatbot can be easily adapted for use in any field by modifying the system instructions in the `OpenAIService` class.
+The instructions are located in the `content` parameter of the system message in `lib/services/openai_service.dart`.
+Simply update the instructions to match your desired use case, and the chatbot will respond accordingly.

+For example, to change it from a car showroom chatbot to a restaurant chatbot, you would modify the system instructions to include information about:
+- Menu items and prices
+- Operating hours
+- Reservation policies
+- Special offers
+- Dietary restrictions
+- And other restaurant-specific details

 ## Getting Started with Flutter